solidoss/solidframe/README.md

 ### <a id="solid_frame_mpipc"></a>solid_frame_mpipc

-Message Passing Inter Process Communication library - protocol based on solid_serialization over TCP.
+Message Passing Inter Process Communication library:
+ * Pluggable - i.e. header only - protocol based on solid_serialization.
+ * Pluggable - i.e. header only - support for OpenSSL via solid_frame_aio_openssl.
+ * Pluggable - i.e. header only - support for communication compression via Snappy.

+The header only pluggins ensures that solid_frame_mpipc itself does not depend on the libraries the plugins depend on.

  * [__mpipcservice.hpp__](solid/frame/mpipc/mpipcservice.hpp): Main interface of the library.
 Sends mpipc::Messages to different recipients and receives mpipc::Messages.
  * [__mpipcmessage.hpp__](solid/frame/mpipc/mpipcmessage.hpp): Base class for all messages sent through mpipc::Service.